Before you dive in, here’s an audio recording of this post if you prefer to listen than read.

 And then…the follow-up.
 Ugh.

 “Very cool.
-And why did you get into that field?” he probes.
+And why did you get into that?” he probes.

-Shit, you think.
-I didn’t rehearse this one.
-Don’t fret, my friend—I’ve been there, too, and I’m here today to help you find your “why” and write your mission statement.
+Crap, you think to yourself, I didn’t rehearse this one.
+Don’t fret, my friend.
+I’ve been there, too.
+Which is why I’m sharing these tips to help you find your “why” and write your mission statement.

 The “why” question

-Here’s the thing: knowing your “why” makes it easier to find fulfillment in your work and stay on track towards your goals.
+Knowing your “why” makes it easier to find fulfillment in your work and stay on track towards your goals.
 So get it down on paper.
 Pin it to your wall.
 Make it your wallpaper.
-Sharpie it on your forehead.
-Do what you need to do.
+Write it down in your daily affirmations.
+Just don’t let it go unanswered.